AVoxyz/APManual_SplitSecond/README.md

 ## Additional Details & Caveats
 The base game has a bug in Episode 6 where the save file becomes corrupted until an Event in Episode 7 is completed.
 You can wait until an Episode after 6 is available, or create a backup save.

+Since Elite Races force you to choose the next Episode upon completion, they're only in logic once one of the next Episodes are available.

 An additional "splitsecond.params" file is available, which unlocks all cars.
 This helps if using Non-Progressive Car unlocks.

 ## Installation Instructions